medylme/WAHBot/README.md

 # WAH 2023 - WAHBot

 Discord Bot for the [WAH 2023 osu! tourney](https://osu.ppy.sh/community/forums/topics/1808443?n=1).
-(Mainly) handles the auction system.
+Mainly handled the auction system.

+This tourney has since concluded (and with it this repository), but I've made it public intended to be used as a rough reference.

+## Config Files
+A good handful of config files that need to be set up exist in `/config` and `config/tournament`.
+Example files are provided.

 ## Package Commands
 ### Main